 Here’s an example:

 If the open rate is super low (compared to your other emails) it means your subscribers aren’t opening the email.

 If this is very low compared to the other emails you can try adding more links in the email, or changing the position of the link (maybe put it more at the top), or change the actual email content.

 If there’s a particular email with a super low open or click through rate compared to the others you might want to change it’s subject line, or re-write the email to make it a bit better.

 In those emails you want to share some of your best ideas, techniques, secrets, tips, tools, etc., that can really help your audience!

 Try to make them as valuable as possible to make a positive first impression with your new subscribers.

-Put articles on your website and in an email you can tell them a bit about it and share the link to the article.
+Put articles on your website and in an email you can tell them a bit about the article and share the link to it.

 After they receive those follow up emails they should get your daily broadcasts (or every other day, but daily is recommended).

 They have already received your follow up series, you’ve already given them some great advice.

-The key is to make your emails look like they’re sent from a friend to a friend.
+Make your emails look like they’re sent from a friend to a friend.

 Don’t write something like “Hey all my subscribers…” or anything similar that implies you’ve sent the email to a LOT of people.